mikaelkrief/VSTS-DevOps-Labs/docker/readme.md

     <img src="images/commit.png">

-4. Go to **Builds** tab to see the CI build in-progress.
+4. Go to **Builds** tab.
 Click on the build number to see the build in progress.

     <img src="images/build3.png">